 Play golf under the stars at the valley's only course lit for evening play.
 Reputed to be among the longest 18-hole par-3 courses in the nation (nearly 2,800 yards), the grounds are no pushover, sporting seven holes playing at least 160 yards.

-Among Greater Palm Springs’ most unique golf properties thanks to a wide-open, sprawling layout, the pair of John Fought-designed courses at Cimarron Golf Resort in Cathedral City make for a unique day of play under the watch of the surrounding San Jacinto Mountains.
-For beginners, a round on the executive, par-55 Pebble Course (17 par-3s and one par-4) presents a great way to hone in those lofted irons while navigating around greens with true character.
+Among one of the most unique golf courses in Greater Palm Springs thanks to a wide-open, sprawling layout, the pair of John Fought-designed courses at Cimarron Golf Resort in Cathedral City make for a unique day of play under the watch of the surrounding San Jacinto Mountains.
+For beginners, a round on the executive, par-55 Pebble Course (17 par-3s and one par-4) presents a great way to hone in on those lofted irons while navigating around greens with true character.

 Carding almost 3,000 yards across the sporty grounds and presenting a host of water features, the attractive, 18-hole North Course from architects Schmidt-Curley creates an earnest challenge of mid-iron play in Indio.
 Newcomers and mid-level players alike will get all they can handle with 10 holes playing at a minimum of 160 yards.

 With the swing starting to dial in and beginners ready to segue to longer challenges, a short drive up to the High Desert reveals the rustic, unique grounds of Hawk's Landing in Yucca Valley.
 Designed as a 12-hole loop, a fast dozen holes can be had in under three hours' time, and for those seeking a full round, simply “loop” back around to get in a full 18.